jishimaru2/jishimaru2.github.io/projects/manoamusic.md

 ## What I Learned
 This project taught me development skills with the new technologies we learned and used.
 However, I think the most important skill I learned throughout this project and got better at was time management.
 During this project I realized how important communication is for time management.
 From the beginning of being tasked with a group till the last day to turn in our project we had communicated everyday.
 Setting meeting times, discussing new ideas, and solving tasks together.
 I felt that with my group we had always been on top of time management and that's why we were able to be on task to finish this project efficiently.

+For more information here is project on [GitHub](https://github.com/manoa-music). and the home page for the project can be found [here](https://manoa-music.github.io/).